| Third

 You'll find us scattered amongst the shoppers at what's been called

-"the mall of 18th century America."
+"the mall of 18th century america."
 The grounds of the

-fort are filled with over 100 quality sutlers offering everything
+fort are filled with over 140 quality sutlers offering everything

 from clothing, arms, fabric, furniture and furnishings to food,